Independent music artists bet big on Music NFTs from FanTiger | www.lokmattimes.com

 The concept of Music NFTs enable fans & investors to purchase partial ownership of the song, share royalty income, access to exclusive community, limited edition signed merchandise, along with an opportunity to personally interact with the artist and much more.

-FanTiger recently received a $5.5 million seed round led by Multicoin Capital.
+FanTiger recently received a USD 5.5 million seed round led by Multicoin Capital.
 The company plans to use the funds raised to grow its team across Product, Tech, extend industry partnerships and onboard more well-known and aspiring Indian Artists.

 FanTiger's vision is to onboard 10 million fans into the community and spread education and awareness around digital collectibles.
 It will also roll out initiatives aimed at supercharging the careers of over 100,000 artists using NFTs.